A truly must-see vacation destination, there’s a plethora of things to do in Mammoth Lakes, California.

 Lake-based activites in Mammoth Lakes

 The tours in particular offer incredible moments to explore some geological wonders in Lake Mono, along the way.
-Just 20 minutes drive from Mammoth, June Lake is home to one of the best Kayak and Paddleboard companies in Mammoth Lakes.
+Just a 20-minute drive from Mammoth, June Lake is home to one of the best Kayak and Paddleboard companies in Mammoth Lakes.
 Mammoth Kayaks and Paddleboards offers the perfect vacation lake moment, set against a backdrop of pristine natural scenery.

-On land, Convict Lake is equally well-stocked with some top Fishing Guides and Outfitters, whilst its marina offers motor boat and pontoon boat rentals, paddleboard hire and kayak rentals.
-Another favourite fishing destination in Mammoth is Lake Mary, which offers a marina with motorboat and pontoon rentals as well as a useful fishing tackle store.
+On land, Convict Lake is equally well-stocked with some top Fishing Guides and Outfitters, whilst its marina offers motorboat and pontoon boat rentals, paddleboard hire, and kayak rentals.
+Another favorite fishing destination in Mammoth is Lake Mary, which offers a marina with motorboat and pontoon rentals as well as a useful fishing tackle store.

 The best things to do in Mammoth Lakes in winter